MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-## Question

-I change the rules in a security group by removing port 80 (http).
+**I change the rules in a security group by removing port 80 (http).
 Mysteriously a web server on another VM in the project stops "working".
-Could it be because:
+Could it be because:**

 1. The security group was shared with the other machine?
 1. The web server inexplicably broke?